David Branch (ice hockey): Honours and awards

 Branch is a member of the Hockey Hall of Fame selection committee.
 He was honoured with the Order of Hockey in Canada in 2016, and he was inducted into the Whitby Sports Hall of Fame as a builder in 2017.
+After retiring as CHL president in 2019, the CHL Player of the Year Award was renamed for Branch..

 Personal life

 Branch is the father of Barclay Branch, who served as a general manager in the OHL.